Gieve Patel

-Gieve Patel (born 18 August 1940) is an Indian poet, playwright, painter, as well as a physician.
-He belongs to a group of writers who have subscribed themselves to the Green Movement which is involved in an effort to protect the environment.
-His poems speak of deep concerns for nature and expose human's cruelty to it.
-His notable poems include, How Do You Withstand (1966), Body (1976), Mirrored Mirroring (1991) and On killing tree.
-He has also written three plays, titled Princes (1971), Savaksa (1982) and Mr. Behram (1987).
+Gieve Patel (18 August 1940 – 3 November 2023) was an Indian poet, playwright, painter, as well as a physician.
+He belonged to a group of writers who had subscribed themselves to the Green Movement which was involved in an effort to protect the environment.
+His poems speak of deep concerns for nature and expose man's cruelty to it.
+His notable poems include, How Do You Withstand (1966), Body (1976), Mirrored Mirroring (1991) and On killing a tree.
+He also wrote three plays, titled Princes (1971), Savaksa (1982) and Mr. Behram (1987).

 Patel retired from his medical practice in 2005.
-He resides in Mumbai and is fully engaged in the art field.
-Patel is considered to be one of the important painters who portrayed the social reality parallel to the prominent painters of the Baroda School.
-Through his paintings, Patel explores contemporary life, with a focus on its complexity and beauty.
+He resided in Mumbai and was fully engaged in the art field.
+Patel was considered to be one of the important painters who portrayed the social reality parallel to the prominent painters of the Baroda School.
+Through his paintings, Patel explored contemporary life, with a focus on its complexity and beauty.
+He died from cancer in Pune, on 3 November 2023, at the age of 83.

 Early life and education

 Patel was born on 18 August 1940 in Bombay (now Mumbai).
 His father was a dentist and his mother was the daughter of a doctor.
 He was educated at St. Xavier's High School and Grant Medical College, Mumbai.
 After becoming a doctor, he had initially worked in a government job in his native village of Nargol in southern Gujarat.
 He then continued his work as a general practitioner in Mumbai until his retirement in 2005.